Music of Zambia: Popular Music

 In the 1990s, economic problems caused the collapse of the Zambian music industry.
 Unfettered by rules promoting Zambian music, the airwaves were covered with imported ragga and reggae from Jamaica and hip hop and R&B from the United States.

-The most successful record label currently operating in Zambia is Romaside entertainment, Sling beats, Blaza, G-sounds, Alpha Entertainment and X.Y.Z Entertainment.
-Their stable of artists includes J.K., Slap Dee, Macky 2, Chef 187, joe chibangu, Jay Brown (Son of the most High), hamoba, Ty2, Bobby East, Zone fam and Jay Roxer, J.o.b, Stevo, Muzo aka Alfonso, Petersen, Izreal, Corta Nac City, Danny, Shatel, Black Muntu, pilato, Mampi, Tommy Dee, South African based chilu lemba and the Algerian based rapper T.I.D.Y and not forgetting the Pylot African Sun.
-Sound clips of each of these groups can be heard at their website (see below).
-The Zambian entertainment industry recognizes popular musicians such as these at its annual Ngoma Awards.
+The Zambian entertainment industry recognizes popular musicians at its annual Ngoma Awards.
 The Ngoma Awards amount to a Zambian version of the all-Africa Kora Awards.
-At the moment K'Millian, Macky 2, Slap dee, Chef 187 are the very popular artists.
+At the moment K'Millian, Macky 2, Slap dee, Chef 187 and Yo Maps are the very popular artists.

 A unique hybrid form of Zambian music is found in the so-called "banjo" tradition.
 The Zambian "banjo" (pronounced 'bahn-jo') is essentially a homemade guitar.
 A wide variety of such instruments can be found in different sizes and with varying numbers of strings.
-Most are played using a two or three finger picking style and the tuning of each instrument is unique to that instrument.
+Most are played using a two or three finger picking style, and the tuning of each instrument is unique to that instrument.
 The body is made in various shapes from wood or sometimes tin cans, and the strings or 'wires' often come from discarded radial tires.
 Zambian banjos are used in kalindula bands throughout Zambia.
+Sharing of these songs are done via local bloggers, The Kamandeji Group as one of the pioneers.